 To help couples begin thinking about their hymns and readings, an online Ceremony Planner at www.yourchurchwedding.org gives them the confidence to talk to the vicar about the service at the next meeting.
 Some couples may need reminding of hymn tunes and titles that were perhaps familiar at school but which they have now forgotten and the Ceremony Planner is ideal for this.

 It offers a drop-down menu of some of the most well-loved hymns for weddings.
-Couples can listen to extracts of each hymn and also view popular Bible readings.
+Couples can listen to extracts from each hymn and also view popular Bible readings.

 Once they have made choices, the tool slots them into a printable Order of Service, designed to be brought to show the vicar for further discussion.